hituro/hituro-makes-macros/storylets/README.md

 * Current season is (whatever season)

 MQBN provides an engine for defining and selecting storylets for your game.

+If you prefer to start with a tutorial, take a trip to [MQBN Farm](TUTORIAL.md).

 ---
 ### Defining a Storylet